LaMD: Latent Motion Diffusion for Image-Conditional Video Generation: Experiments

 \subsection{Reconstruction Ability of MCD-VAE}

 MCD-VAE is designed to perform motion decomposition and compression, as well as motion-content fusion and pixel-level reconstruction.
-Therefore, here we evaluate the decomposition and reconstruction ability of MCD-VAE through quantitative and qualitative analysis.
+Therefore, here we evaluate the decomposition and reconstruction capability of MCD-VAE through quantitative and qualitative analysis.